-Format: During each class meeting two students will make 25+5' presentations each class period, based upon the assigned topics.
+Format: During each class meeting two students will deliver 25+5 presentations and discussion, based upon the assigned topics.
 We suggest that you read the papers that we listed to get you started.
-Please feel free to include other papers and book chapters in your reading and presentation.
+Please feel free to include other papers, book chapters or online resources in your reading and for the preparation of the presentation.